taljacob2/jenkins-scripts/README.md

 ## Scripts

-[Scripts](/Scripts/) bundles generic scripts, mainly for the operating system.
+[Scripts](/Scripts/) bundles generic scripts, mainly to be run by the operating system.

 In Windows, in the Task Scheduler, you can configure a specific script to be run "with highest privilleges", and to be triggered at "logon".